deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16930/index.md

 ![](charts/charts_8_0.png "🔼 Figure 6: Consistency of math-specific parameters identified by MathNeuro for Llama 3.2 1B IT when identifying using GSM8K compared to RACE.")

-> 🔼 The chart displays the consistency of math-specific parameters identified by MathNeuro across different random subsets of data, showing a high degree of overlap even with a single sample.
+> 🔼 The chart displays the percentage of consistently identified math-specific parameters by MathNeuro across different random subsets of data, varying sample sizes and proportions of top parameters calculated.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Consistency of math-specific parameters identified by MathNeuro for Llama 3.2 1B IT when identifying using GSM8K compared to RACE.